Table of Contents

 Put simply, when you disable Signals in Google Analytics 4, the GA4 tag will not read from and collect additional information from other Google advertising cookies present on the user’s browser, and users will not be able to be used in audience lists shared with other linked advertising platforms (including remarketing audiences).

 Google Signals can be enabled (and disabled) from within the UI in the GA4 Property Settings or via a script modification in the GA4 tag being used to collect data.
-Given these multiple approaches, you have the ability to disable Signals both for an entire property or for individual users.
+Given these multiple approaches, you can disable Signals both for an entire property or for individual users.

 To disable Google Signals data collection for individual users, you will need to do the following: